 It was both difficult and eye opening for me to have met such incredibly brave people fleeing unspeakable horror in places like Syria, Palestine and Afghanistan while I was volunteering in Athens this summer.
-Mohammed is one such brave man who told me about some of his experiences and, in time, graciously agreed to let me write about them.
+Mohammed is one such brave individual who told me about some of his experiences and, in time, graciously agreed to let me write about them.
 Continue reading “A Glimpse Into the Life of a Refugee”

 I just want to say a huge thank you again to everyone who donated to this cause!
 Our organization, Refugia’l, managed to raise a total of 6,600€ for the residents, with 1,300€ of that coming directly from my friends, family, and generous acquaintances back home.
 An extra big thank you to the people at ECOH Inc., who together accounted for a significant portion of the funds raised.
 You’re all beautiful humans.
 Continue reading “Donation Spending”